Academic and legal responses to the Gaza genocide: Holocaust studies scholars

 The debate has polarised the field of Holocaust studies, especially among American Holocaust studies centres.
 Many Holocaust scholars have said that Israel's actions should be analysed as a case of genocide, along with other genocides in history.

 Early in the Gaza war, some scholars also defended Israeli violence, said that the genocide is not comparable to the uniqueness of the Holocaust, or said that the charge of genocide is based in antisemitism, in some cases comparing Hamas and Palestinians to Nazis—though many of these have not issued further statements as the war escalated.
 In May 2025, Uğur Ümit Üngör said, "the gap between Holocaust historians and their colleagues who view genocides in a broader context is shrinking".

 In 2023, Omer Bartov expressed concern that Israeli leaders had genocidal intent.
 In response to Bartov, five Holocaust scholars, while acknowledging Israeli officials' "despicable statements that cannot be ignored", said that only a few officials made such statements and the scholars justified the statements by pointing to Hamas's crimes.
 The scholars argued that the dehumanising language was "not evidence of genocidal intent".

 Bartov later said that, as of May 2024, it was "no longer possible to deny that Israel was engaged in systematic war crimes, crimes against humanity and genocidal actions", while noting that very few in Israel (apart from Palestinians) held this view.
 In July 2025, he confirmed his genocide assessment even though it was "a painful conclusion to reach", and wrote that the reluctance of many scholars of the Holocaust and Holocaust commemoration institutions to identify events in Gaza as a genocide threatens universalist interpretations of Holocaust studies and Holocaust commemoration and may lead to a decline in the relevance of Holocaust education.

 Some scholars of Holocaust studies, such as Norman J. W. Goda and Jeffrey Herf, have said that Israel is not committing genocide.
+Goda has further argued that some images from Gaza have been staged, and that statements by Israeli officials which others argue show intent, have been "doctored".